US Expat Taxes in Switzerland: A Complete Guide

 These categories are tax-exempt.

 Residents must declare old-age pensions, occupational pensions, and invalidity insurance benefits as income.
-In most cases, these categories are fully liable to tax, but any supplementary pension benefits are non-taxable.
+These categories are usually fully liable to tax, but any supplementary pension benefits are non-taxable.

 Self-employed residents must pay tax on income and assets in the same way as employees, though qualifying business expenses can be deducted.

-Sole proprietorships, general partnerships, and limited partnerships are taxed on an individual basis and subject to income tax and wealth tax.
+Sole proprietorships, general partnerships, and limited partnerships are taxed individually and subject to income tax and wealth tax.
 Corporations and limited liability companies are taxed on profits and wealth.

-In Switzerland, capital gains and capital appreciation that originated from the sale of business assets (whether tangible or intangible) are taxable.
+In Switzerland, capital gains and appreciation originating from the sale of business assets (tangible or intangible) are taxable.
 However, gains that are realized from a sale of shares or real property are, in most cases, not federally taxable.

 Switzerland has no inheritance or estate taxes at the federal level, but certain induvial cantons may.